qqqstuv/Music-Mixer/README.md

 - I tried to mix Just a Dream by Nelly with If I were a boy by Beyonce on Adobe Audition.
 I downloaded the vocal for Just a Dream and the backing track for If I were a boy and just align them together.
 Since they have the same tempo and the same chords, it turns out to be pretty good.
 - I tried mixing Love the way you lie with If I were a boy but there is a pause in the first song which makes everything out of sync without editing
+- I also tried to mix River Flows in you and Just A Dream with pitch -3 on River flows in you.
+It sounded great!
 - I feel like I need to detect the following:
   + tempo
   + where the chord begins